TheHiryu/RLDACH-LFT-Finder/README.md

 Current API Limits (ballchasing.com): 4 replays/second, 5000 replays/hour

 To initialize the database (for when you want to create a server) start database-init.py.
 It will create and init a table in the postgres database defined in docker-compose.yml based on the data in all replay files
-The initialization of the database takes ~15mins
+The initialization of the database takes max 1min